hanabi/hanabi.github.io/Reference.md

   * Players are not allowed to *5 Stall* in the *Early Game*.
 Any clue that looks like a *5 Stall* is instead treated as either a *5's Chop Move* or a *5 Pull*.
   * Players are not required to clue anything in the *Early Game*; they are allowed to initiate the *Mid-Game* whenever they see fit.

+### White Compromise (5 Chop Moves)

+* This convention applies to any variant with a white (colorless) suit.
+* When you clue a white 5 that is one away from chop, it would normally look like a *5's Chop Move*.
+* However, if the white 4 is currently played, all 5 clues that could be *5's Chop Moves* are treated instead *Play Clues* on white 5.

+### White Compromise (5 Pulls)

+* This convention applies to any variant with a white (colorless) suit.
+* When you clue a white 5 in the *Early Game* that is two or more away from chop, it would normally look like a *5 Pull*.
+* However, if there are white cards visible and it could be a *Finesse* on the white 5, then it should be treated as a *Finesse* instead of a *5 Pull*.

 ### Black 2 & Black 5 Saves

 * This convention applies to the *Black Suit (one of each)* and *Wild & Crazy* variants.